Daydreaming Is Good for You

 Studies show that daydreaming is good for you.
 I am relieved to learn that, because I’ve always been a daydreamer.
 I know that because in fifth grade Mrs. Peele, my teacher, told Mama so.
 She remarked how quiet and well behaved I was, then the “but, she is a day-dreamer.”
 Mama didn’t seem too bothered by that fact.

-I know sometimes consciously used daydreaming as an escape.
+I know I sometimes consciously used daydreaming as an escape.
 It made long road trips seem shorter when I slipped into my imagination, making up stories and scenarios inside my head.
 I am sure that is also why I daydreamed in class – to make the time go faster and relieve myself from the boring lessons being taught.
 Sometimes it was the lesson that prompted my daydreaming.
 A history lesson was like a time machine spinning me back to the event where my imagination took over.
-I became a southern belle spying for the Yankees while studying about the Civil War or lessons about the old west sent me galloping across the desert as a Pony Express rider delivering the mail.
+I became a southern belle spying for the Yankees while studying about the Civil War or lessons about the Old West sent me galloping across the desert as a Pony Express rider delivering the mail.
 I could be an Indian weaving a basket or an Egyptian princess.

 Daybreaming as an Adult